 Due to industry regulations we cannot give any detailed advice on an assessment of your visa eligibility until you become a client via the Level 1 Service or Ask An Agent Service.

-If you are not likely to succeed,we will let you know from the outset and advise you against proceeding further.
-MY AUSTRALIAN VISA.com offers an honest assessment and advice, even where this includes negative feedback.
+If you are not likely to succeed, we will let you know from the outset and advise you against proceeding further.
+My Australian Visa offers an honest assessment and advice, even where this includes negative feedback.
 It may be that as a consequence of reading the Level 1 Service advice document that you decide not to go ahead with any visa application, indirectly saving a significant amount of time, money and frustration.

 Under Migration Agents Registration Authority (MARA) guidelines, registered agents must complete Continuing Professional Development (CPD) courses prior to re-registration each year.
 This assures that Registered Migration Agents are aware of any changes to legislation.